wjwillemse/ruleminer/README.rst

                         format='%(asctime)s %(message)s',
                         level=logging.INFO)

-Info about the rule generating process with be displayed in the notebook.
+Information about the rule generating process with be displayed in the notebook.
+Set the debug level to logging.DEBUG is you want more results.